telerik/fiddler-docs/GettingStarted/ModelDocument.md

 Follow two steps to configure Fiddler for Windows 8:

 + Create a Loopback Exemption
-+ Place Fiddler�s Root Certificate in the Machine�s Trusted Root Store
++ Place Fiddler?s Root Certificate in the Machine?s Trusted Root Store

 Create a Loopback Exemption
 ---------------------------